PreJudgement Divorce Attorneys

 Once all of the divorce issues of child custody and parenting time, child support, alimony, and division of assets and debts has been decided, whether through negotiation or through court intervention, the resulting decisions will be put into writing, and your divorce will be granted according to the terms outlined in your Settlement Agreement.

-The law firm of Jacobs Berger, LLC, is focused on the divorce issues most important to families across Madison, Randolph, Tewksbury, Morristown, and the greater Morris County area.
+The law firm of Jacobs Berger, LLC, is focused on the divorce issues most important to families.

 If you are concerned with navigating the prejudgment divorce process, need legal representation during the prejudgment process to decide temporary support issues, or wish to protect marital assets and financial responsibilities, we are ready to provide you with the attentive, compassionate, and effective legal service you need and deserve.